Education Just For You - Dental Providers

 Recommend a dental visit by age 1.

 The entire dental team – dentists, dental hygienists, dental assistants, and office administrators – all play a role in the oral health of Iowans.
 It is important that children begin to receive dental care as soon as teeth erupt, making their first dental visit before their first birthday.
-Access to preventive care, like fluoride varnish and dental sealants, is another way we can keep children healthy and decrease health care costs.
+Access to preventive care, like fluoride varnish, dental sealants, and optimal fluoridated water, is another way we can keep children healthy and decrease health care costs.
 Starting life with good oral health will translate into a lifetime of good oral health and healthy habits.

 What can I-Smile do for dental providers?